 - Leaves and Yard Waste – Grass clippings, small brush, garden materials

-- Batteries – lead-acid batteries used in automotive or stationary applications
+- Batteries – lead-acid batteries used in automotive or stationary applications and rechargeable batteries

 - White Goods – Refrigerators, freezers, washers, dryers, stoves, water heaters and other large metal appliances